rmrk-team/evm-sample-contracts/contracts/SplitEquippable/README.md

     "Added 8 nestableGem assets.
 2 Types of gems with full, left, mid and right versions."
   );

-  // 9, 10 and 11 are the slot part ids for the gems, defined on the base.
+  // 9, 10 and 11 are the slot part ids for the gems, defined on the catalog.
   // e.g. Any asset on nestableGem, which sets its equippableGroupId to equippableRefIdLeftGem
   //      will be considered a valid equip into any nestableKanaria on slot 9 (left nestableGem). allTx = [